 I’ve noticed it in my own mind lately.
 I see repeated scenes of tsunamis, civil unrest, and horrific accidents being replayed in my mental theater.
 Our brains can’t help but react to this by increasing our levels of anxiety and fear.
 Left unchecked, this can lead to a non-stop horror film in your mind.

 Sometimes, our brain gets overwhelmed by all the different inputs it receives.
 This is especially true when large volumes of new information are dumped on us all at once.
 This can lead to a state of mental entropy or confusion.
 This is why we have such a hard time dealing with several big life changes all at once.

-For example, your mental movie might get scrambled if you experience big changes in your job, marriage status and living arrangements all in a short period of time.
+For example, your mental movie might get scrambled if you experience big changes in your job, marriage status, and living arrangements, all in a short period of time.
 Your brain just can’t process all this and make sense of it.
 This leads to rapid-fire, random scenes playing in a never-ending loop inside your head which generally creates a state of virtual paralysis.

 Finally, our internal theater can slip off into a stream of non-stop negativity where we feel that nothing ever goes our way.
-We get bogged down playing old reruns in our heads of times that we failed or that bad things happened to us.
+We get bogged down playing old reruns in our heads of times that we failed or those bad things that happened to us.
 This leads us to believe that nothing can ever improve.

 A constantly negative movie in our heads is certainly undesirable.
 It can lead to hopelessness and depression.
 We have to control our thoughts and reject the images that lead to negativity.